Damián Lizio: Persebaya Surabaya

 On 20 February 2019, Lizio is signed by Persebaya Surabaya for the 2019 season.
 He signed a one-year contract with the club.

 Royal Pari

 In January 2020, Lizio returned to Bolivia and joined Royal Pari.

 International career

 Argentina U-20

 In January 2009 Lizio was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.

 Bolivia

-In 2014, Lizio accepted to play for Bolivia national team and made his debut in a non-unofficial FIFA friendly on 13 October against the Brazil under-23s at Cuiabá, where he scored his side's goal in a 3–1 defeat.
+In 2014, Lizio accepted to play for the Bolivian national team and made his debut in a non-unofficial FIFA friendly on 13 October against the Brazilian under-23s at Cuiabá, where he scored his side's goal in a 3–1 defeat.
 On 18 November 2014, he scored his first goal in a 3–2 friendly home win over Venezuela.